-Professor Wilhelm Röntgen accidently discovers the ability to look through the skin and see the bones of the body while performing experiments on another project.
+Professor Wilhelm Röntgen accidentally discovers the ability to look through the skin and see the bones of the body while performing experiments on another project.
 While working with a cathode ray generator, he noticed an image that was left when the cathode rays came into contact with the vacuum tube.
 He performed the first X-ray on his wife’s hand and even gave the technology the name we use today, calling this discovery “X” rays because they were unsure what exactly they were.
 This invention was eventually standardized by William Coolidge and his X-ray known as the “Coolidge tube” is what all modern X-ray machines are based from.
 The first X-rays required at least 11 minutes of exposure to produce a quality image.
 Now X-rays take only a few seconds and they use about 2% of the radiation amount seen in the early 20th century machines.

 The basics of sonar had been discovered and utilized during World War II as a form of maritime warfare.
 In the early 1960s, scientists discovered that sending sound waves into the body would bounce off the internal structures and then returned to the ultrasound machine to be reformatted into images for doctors to see.
 This allowed doctors to non-invasively search for tumors and other growths.

-Dr. Raymond Damadian discovers that different animal tissues emit different signals as well as that cancerous tissues take much longer to return the signal sent through them.
+Dr. Raymond Damadian discovers that different animal tissues emit different signals, as well as that cancerous tissues, take much longer to return the signal sent through them.
 This is the basis for magnetic resonance imaging.
-In 1977, Dr. Damadian created the first full body MRI machine which he named the “Indomitable.”
+In 1977, Dr. Damadian created the first full-body MRI machine which he named the “Indomitable.”

 The 1970s showed the first instance of computer technology mixing into the medical field with Sir Godfrey Hounsfield’s invention of the CT machine.
 He theorizes that you could see into an object if you took X-rays from different angles of the object through a machine that would appear as “slices” which could then be put together to form an image.
-With his idea he formed the first “axial tomography” machine which we now know as the CT machine.
+With his idea, he formed the first “axial tomography” machine which we now know as the CT machine.
 In 1979, he received the Nobel Prize in Medicine and was later knighted by the British Royal Family.

 Since then, all of these machines have entered into the digital age and are now updated with the latest technology available.
 This means that there is less potential risk for patients as well as a greater ability to diagnose and treat.
-If you have questions about medical imaging, speak to your radiologist about scheduling an appointment soon.